PostHog/posthog.com/contents/handbook/strategy/brand.md

 ## Pavlovian merch response

-[Give it out](/handbook/company/merch-store#how-do-we-give-away-merch-for-free) to people who are nice about us.
-That'll create an army of developer warriers fighting for PostHog on the internet!
+[Give it out](/handbook/company/merch-store#how-do-we-give-away-merch-for-free) to people who say nice things about us.
+That'll create an army of developer warriors fighting for PostHog on the internet!

 ## Breaking bad news